VictoriaChoy/victoriachoy.github.io/README.md

 2.2 Lower-secondary English (12-15 years old)

 I developed curriculum for this age group based on Oxford's textbooks _Discover_ and online multimedia materials.
-Focusing on enhancing students' critical thinkking and creative thinking skills, I used graphic organizers such as Venn Diagram to teach students English writing in an immersive method.
+Focusing on enhancing students' critical thinking and creative thinking skills, I used graphic organizers such as Venn Diagram to teach students reading for writing in an immersive method.

 2.3 Upper-secondary English (15-18 years old)

-Making learning meaninful related to students' experiences
+For this age group, it is extremely important to make learning meaningful related to students' experiences aiming to motivate them during the study for exam preparation.

+Example of Meaningful Learning

+Connecting Contents of Listening Exercise with an Art-major College Candidate

 2.4 University Interdisciplinary Learning (Adults)